|This one-pot meal is really like a creamy risotto|

 You'll keep going back "for just a bit more."

 I've made this several times now and I'm hooked.
 Do not attempt to prepare this with regular, long-grain rice.
-The Arborio rice gives it a creamy, risotto-like consistency.
+Why?
+It will turn out "mushy" opposed to "creamy."
+The Arborio rice gives it an unctuous, risotto-like consistency.
 To make it more frugal, I buy skin-on, bone-in chicken thighs and de-bone and skin them myself saving the scraps to the freezer for use in soup stock later.
 A heavy-bottomed pan will ensure that the rice doesn't scorch.
 I use an enamel-lined, cast-iron Dutch oven. this recipe is not time consuming and one could cut the veggies and chicken the night before to make things go even faster.

 - 1 large carrot, roughly cut